Want to Improve Your Child's Critical Thinking Skills?

 Critical thinking does not come out of thin air.
 Far from it.
 Critical thinking is an acquired skill, which means that you can help your little one learn it.

-And when you turn these critical thinking skills into fun activities all around the house, what can go wrong? (it’s a rhetorical question so don’t answer that!)
+And when you turn these skills into fun critical thinking exercises all around the house, what can go wrong? (it’s a rhetorical question so don’t answer that!)

 The kitchen; the place where everything happens in our household.
 We cook there, we eat and you guessed it, I spend half the day trying to organise the mess left there.